 Under cabinet lighting along with recessed lighting is the most important lighting in your house.
 It provides functional task lighting for chopping veggies and other kitchen activities.
-Leave under cabinet lighting on by itself for safety lighting.
+You can also Leave under cabinet lighting on by itself for safety lighting.

-The picture above shows under cabinet lighting below the cabinets for a great effect in your kitchen or even bathroom.
+The picture above shows under cabinet lighting in your kitchen.
 There are tons of under cabinet lighting systems available today.
-We will look at the four best, but first let’s look at LED lighting.
+We will look at the four best, but first, let’s look at LED lighting.

 Under Cabinet Lighting